Gun laws in Wisconsin: State parks, fish hatcheries, and wildlife refuges

-Statute 29.091 and 29.089 used to require firearms to be encased and unloaded in state wildlife refuges and fish hatcheries.
+Statute 29.091 and 29.089 once required firearms to be encased and unloaded in state wildlife refuges and fish hatcheries.

 Those who have a concealed carry permit were not subject to these restrictions on handguns.

 As of January 2013, anyone who is legal to possess a firearm may openly carry a pistol in a state park without a license.
-(The law used to say that to possess in a state park, one must be a licensee.
+(The law once stated that to possess in a state park, one must be a licensee.
 That law was removed.)
 The restriction still applies to fish hatcheries and long guns, and in order to enter a taxpayer-owned building anywhere (including a park) one must be a licensee.

 Other laws

 Possession of a firearm while intoxicated, or "materially impaired", shooting within 100 yards of a home without permission, pointing a weapon at anyone except in self-defense, and negligent handling of a weapon are all crimes.

 Carrying a concealed weapon without a valid license is a class A misdemeanor.
 This is any "weapon", not just firearms.
 This restriction does not apply in one's own home or business.
 A concealed carry license only covers handguns, tasers, billy clubs, and knives.